nasa/puma/tutorial/README.md

 On the other hand, if you installed puma by running "./installer.sh", then these dependencies are already part of the puma environment.

-To follow the tutorials, from the tutorials folder run:
+To follow the tutorial, open a terminal and run:

     jupyter notebook